wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

-# Test Secure API Access with Choreo Built-In Security Token Service
+# Test Secure API Access with {{ product_name }} Built-In Security Token Service

 API security can protect APIs from potential threats and vulnerabilities, with authentication and authorization playing key roles.
 Authentication ensures that only authorized users or applications can access the API.
 This involves using API keys, tokens, or more advanced authentication methods like OAuth 2.0.
 Authorization governs the actions permitted for authenticated users or applications within the API.
 Authorization mechanisms restrict access to specific resources and actions based on user roles or permissions.

-Choreo simplifies security testing for developers, allowing them to easily test APIs with permissions in non-critical environments.
-With its integrated security token service, Choreo provides authorization features that generate scopes based on the correlation between scopes, roles, and user groups.
-Developers can create roles, assign permissions, and set up user-group mappings using Choreo's built-in identity provider (IdP).
+{{ product_name }} simplifies security testing for developers, allowing them to easily test APIs with permissions in non-critical environments.
+With its integrated security token service, {{ product_name }} provides authorization features that generate scopes based on the correlation between scopes, roles, and user groups.
+Developers can create roles, assign permissions, and set up user-group mappings using {{ product_name }}'s built-in identity provider (IdP).

-This guide walks you through the following steps to test the invocation of secured APIs with permissions using Choreo's built-in authorization capability:
+This guide walks you through the following steps to test the invocation of secured APIs with permissions using {{ product_name }}'s built-in authorization capability:

-- Assign scopes to an API in Choreo.
+- Assign scopes to an API in {{ product_name }}.
-- Create roles and assign permissions in Choreo.
+- Create roles and assign permissions in {{ product_name }}.
 - Assign roles to user groups.
 - Test the API invocation.
-    - When Choreo manages the authentication (i.e., managed authentication enabled).
+    - When {{ product_name }} manages the authentication (i.e., managed authentication enabled).
     - When the application independently handles the authentication (i.e., managed authentication disabled).

 ## Prerequisites

 Before you try out this guide, ensure you have set up the following:

-- Configure the Choreo built-in identity provider with users.
+- Configure the {{ product_name }} built-in identity provider with users.
 For step-by-step instructions, see [Configure a User Store with the Built-In Identity Provider](../administer/configure-a-user-store-with-built-in-idp.md).
-- Deploy and publish an API via Choreo.
-If you don't have an existing service in Choreo, you can either [develop a service](../develop-components/develop-services/develop-a-service.md) or an [API Proxy](../develop-components/develop-an-api-proxy.md).
+- Deploy and publish an API via {{ product_name }}.
+If you don't have an existing service in {{ product_name }}, you can either [develop a service](../develop-components/develop-services/develop-a-service.md) or an [API Proxy](../develop-components/develop-an-api-proxy.md).
 - A web application for API subscription.
-If you don't have an application in Choreo, you must [create a web application](../develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md)
+If you don't have an application in {{ product_name }}, you must [create a web application](../develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md)
-- Administrator rights in your Choreo organization.
+- Administrator rights in your {{ product_name }} organization.
 You need this access to configure role-group and role-permission mappings.

-## Step 1: Assign permissions to an API in Choreo
+## Step 1: Assign permissions to an API in {{ product_name }}

 You can provide fine-grained access control to your API resources with permissions.
 Follow the steps below to assign permissions to the resources in the API:

 1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
-2. In the Choreo Console top navigation menu, click the **Project** list and select the project that contains your component.
+2. In the {{ product_name }} Console top navigation menu, click the **Project** list and select the project that contains your component.
 3. In the **Component Listing** pane, click on the component for which you want to attach permissions.
 4. In the left navigation menu, click **Deploy**.
 5. On the **Deploy** page, go to the **Set Up** card and click **Configure and Deploy**.
 Click Next and go to the **Endpoint Details** step.